cwimpy/swamp2/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
 title:
-date: 2022-10-24
+date: 2023-8-1
 type: landing

 sections:
   - block: hero
     content:
       title: |
-        Wowchemy
-        Research Group
       image:
-        filename: welcome.jpg
+        filename: media/welcome.jpg
       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        SWAMP is a scholar-driven effort to simplify and share in the analysis of spatial data in the social sciences.
+Click on the the archive link to explore submitted data.

   - block: collection
     content:
-      title: Latest News
+      title: Recent Additions
       subtitle:
       text:
       count: 5